Nikcodes10/mento/README.md

 ### Hosted

-The app has been hosted using vercel at: [https://mento-iks.vercel.app](https://mento-iks.vercel.app).
+The website has been hosted at: [https://mento-iks.vercel.app](https://mento-iks.vercel.app).